A Spatiotemporal Gamma Shot Noise Cox Process: Introduction

 \section{Introduction}

-Climate change is having a significant impact on the frequency and severity of wildfires in the world and especially in South America, where the Amazon rainforest, the world's largest tropical forest and a vital carbon sink, has experienced a significant increase in wildfires in recent years \citep[e.g., see][]{pontes2021drought}.
-Spatial and spatiotemporal models can play an important role in understanding and managing wildfires by identifying common patterns and heterogeneity across space and time.
+Spatiotemporal random models are extensively used for analysing phenomena characterised by spatial and temporal dependence, allowing for a deeper understanding of local and global dynamics and providing more accurate forecasts in many fields, including environmental science, epidemiology, geoscience, ecology, hydrology, meteorology and oceanography.
 Cox processes with log-Gaussian random intensity, as introduced by \cite{moller1998log}, are among the most used models in spatial statistics due to their flexibility.
-It has been studied and extended in different directions, such as the spatiotemporal \citep[e.g., see][]{brix2001spatiotemporal,brix2001space} and the multivariate constructions \citep{waagepetersen2016analysis}. \cite{Diggle2013} provides a review of log-Gaussian Cox processes for spatial and spatiotemporal data.
-In this paper, we follow another flexible modelling approach based on shot noise Cox processes \citep[][]{Brix99GeneralizedGammaProcess,Wolpert1998PoissonGamma_RandomField}, which has been extended to spatiotemporal \citep[][]{Moeller2010} and multivariate \citep[][]{jalilian2015multivariate} settings.
-We contribute to this literature and propose a new spatiotemporal shot noise Cox process and adopt a Bayesian approach coupled with a Markov Chain Monte Carlo algorithm to perform inference.
-We show that the model is well suited for capturing spatial patterns and temporal dynamics in forest fires.
-Besides, it provides a possible solution to the challenging issue of estimating global trend and seasonality based on high spatial resolution fire data from a wide region \citep[e.g., see][] {Frontiers22,geo2020}.
-Moreover, adopting the Bayesian approach allows us to quantify uncertainty in the estimates and forecasts, a central issue in climate-risk analysis \citep{raftery2017less}.
+They have been studied and extended in different directions, such as the spatiotemporal \citep[e.g., see][]{brix2001spatiotemporal,brix2001space} and the multivariate constructions \citep{waagepetersen2016analysis}. \cite{Diggle2013} provides a review of log-Gaussian Cox Processes (LGCP) for spatial and spatiotemporal data.
+In this article, we follow another flexible modelling approach based on shot noise Cox processes \citep{Brix99GeneralizedGammaProcess,Wolpert1998PoissonGamma_RandomField}, which has been extended to spatiotemporal \citep{Moeller2010} and multivariate \citep{jalilian2015multivariate} settings.
+The proposed process is primarily designed to capture stylised facts in spatiotemporal data, such as local and global trends, seasonality, persistence, and unobservable spatiotemporal factors.